Baniwa

 - Notable Figures

-- Notable Baniwa figures include community leaders and activists who have advocated for indigenous rights and cultural preservation on national and international platforms.
+- Notable figures include community leaders and artisans who have promoted Baniwa culture and rights.

 - Cultural Innovations